bluehousegroup/dinkly-cms/web/designs/README.md

         $settings['zip_code'];
         $settings['page_title'];

     This list may not be entirely inclusive, but follows a simple pattern.
-Just look in the settings tab of fourtopper site_admin and the fields available.
+Just look in the settings tab of fourtopper cms_admin and the fields available.
 If there is a field you want to build a hook for, just look at its label and place it lowercased into $settings['your_label_here'].
 Note that words are separated with underscores.

 Defining Content Blocks in config.yml
 -------------------------------------